jakubkulhan/js2php/README.md

 js2php uses [PHPEG](http://github.com/jakubkulhan/phpeg) to parse Javascript and then translates resulting AST to PHP code as closely as possible.

+## Building

+PHP code in `build/` in repository should be always up-to-date with code `src/`.
+However if you make any changes to `src/` files, you have to run:

+	$ ./util/jake build

+To completely rebuild js2php, all its utilities and run tests:

+	$ ./util/jake all

 ## `JSInterpreter`

 Interface to js2php.